umwrit350sp17/Team-2/teamdocs/problems/README.md

 Specific problems can be reported and reviewed for further assistance

-How to report an issue
+How to report an issue:

 Specify a valid title and provide more details
 Ex: Link to issue, screenshot, browser version, operating system, Javascript warning messages Issues reported without specific details will be closed as invalid/incomplete